Hansel and Gretel: Cultural legacy

-Stage and musical theater
+Stage and musical theatre

-The fairy tale enjoyed a multitude of adaptations for the stage, among them the opera Hänsel und Gretel by Engelbert Humperdinck—one of the most performed operas.
-It is principally based upon the Grimm's version, although it omits the deliberate abandonment of the children.
+The fairy tale has spawned a multitude of adaptations for the stage, with one of the most notable being Engelbert Humperdinck's opera Hänsel und Gretel.
+It is primarily based upon the Grimm's version.
+However, it omits the deliberate abandonment of the children, and is notable for kickstarting the adaptations depicting the witch's house as being made of gingerbread and confectionary instead of plain bread.

 A contemporary reimagining of the story, Mátti Kovler's musical fairytale Ami & Tami, was produced in Israel and the United States and subsequently released as a symphonic album.